Breonna Taylor juror: "The grand jury didn't agree that certain actions were justified"

 Though grand jury proceedings are typically secret, Judge Annie O'Connell wrote in a ruling Tuesday that "the traditional justifications for secrecy in this matter are no longer relevant and the ends of justice require disclosure."
 She noted that 15 hours of grand jury recordings have already been made public in the case, and said Cameron's concern that further disclosures could impair a fair trial for Hankison is not "founded in reality."
 However, she ordered the juror to re-file their motion to speak publicly because she ruled it was improperly filed.

-Cameron has said he did not present murder charges because his investigation determined the wanton endangerment charges against Hankison were the only ones that would hold up in court.
-But he has also previously suggested that the grand jurors could have asked about more stringent charges if they disagreed.
+Cameron said Tuesday he remains confident in his office's grand jury presentation, and that while he disagrees with the judge's ruling, would not appeal it.
+Cameron has said did not present murder charges because his investigation determined the wanton endangerment charges against Hankison were the only ones that would hold up in court.

+"As Special Prosecutor, it was my decision to ask for an indictment that could be proven under Kentucky law," Cameron said in a statement.
+"Indictments obtained in the absence of sufficient proof under the law do not stand up and are not fundamentally fair to anyone."

+But Cameron has also previously suggested that the grand jurors could have asked about more stringent charges if they disagreed.

 "I suppose... you know, again, the grand jury had two and a half days to ask questions, you know I suppose if they wanted to push... they're an independent body," Cameron said in an interview with local station WDRB, "If they wanted to make an assessment about different charges they could have done that."